 Though it’s more of a secondary factor in terms of cost, the method of shipment and delivery also plays a role in how much you’ll pay.
 The standard method of transport uses an open air carrier that hauls several cars at once to minimize the cost of shipping since the truck is “shared” by several different parties having their vehicle delivered.
 Alternately, you can choose enclosed or door-to-door shipping which allows for easier to deliver to a certain location or address, but does cost slightly more.

 Get a free, no obligation to buy, price quote for your shipment.Get my free quote now

 or call us to do it for you:

 Factors That Affect The Price Of Shipping A Car

-- Where it’s being shipped - This ties into the distance the car is being transported, particularly within the continental U.S., but it’s more of a factor with international car shipping.
+- Shipping Location - This ties into the distance the car is being transported, particularly within the continental U.S., but it’s more of a factor with international car shipping.
 More distance equals more expensive, but the taxes and duties in some countries can run as much or more than the cost to ship the car.
 Because this is the case, and since it varies from country to country, it’s important to have an understanding of the taxes and limitations for the country you’re considering shipping to.

 Shipping Costs Resources

 International Car Shipping - Shipping a vehicle international entails a whole different set of circumstances that affect the price of transport since it’s not done using overland transport.
 Shipping to another country is generally done by boat, which involves some of the same factors, but there are some differences that should be understood if you plan to ship overseas.